josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏦_banks_are_part_of_the_battlespace.md

 could not independently verify Cl0p's claimed theft volumes.
 Reporting also indicated that the campaign exploited widely deployed enterprise software, rather than demonstrating that each organisation had been individually chosen for its strategic function.
 [Reuters — *Hacking group claims mass data theft from Shell, Philips, GE, Fiserv and dozens of others*](https://www.reuters.com/legal/government/philips-shell-targeted-by-hacking-group-2026-08-13/)

 Fiserv's inclusion is nevertheless a useful exposure signal.
 The company provides banking platforms, account processing, merchant acquiring, billing, payments and point-of-sale services.
 A confirmed compromise at the wrong layer could therefore propagate beyond one corporate network.
 [Fiserv — company and service overview](https://www.fiserv.com/)

-The evidentiary position on 15 August is:
+The reviewed evidentiary position through 20 August is:

 ```text
 ACTOR CLAIM:                     YES — Cl0p